Reg Livermore: Theatre career

-During 1964/65 Livermore starred as the Wicked Witch of the West in the Wizard of Oz at the Sydney Tivoli, and then played the lead role in The Knack for the Phillip Theatre management.
-He then became the first guest of the newly formed South Australia Theatre Company performing Andorra by Max Frisch and West of the Black Stump which he wrote with Sandra McKenzie.
-This was followed by the popular, A Cup Of Tea, A Bex and A Good Lie Down another Sydney Phillip Theatre show featuring Gloria Dawn and Ruth Cracknell.
-After fifteen months in this show, Livermore was invited to compere a children's program for ABCTV called CrackerJack.
-On the strength of his success the ABC offered Reg his own Saturday night Variety show called I'm Alright Now.
-Next year he took over from Ronnie Fraser in the Mavis Bramston Show, and when Mavis finished in 1968 stayed on at Channel 7 to participate in Anything Goes.
+During 1964 - 65 Livermore starred as the Wicked Witch of the West in the Wizard of Oz at the Sydney Tivoli, before playing the lead role in The Knack for the Phillip Theatre management.
+He later performed with the South Australia Theatre Company in Andorra by Max Frisch and West of the Black Stump, which he wrote with Sandra McKenzie.
+This was followed by the popular, A Cup Of Tea, A Bex and A Good Lie Down, another Sydney Phillip Theatre show featuring Gloria Dawn and Ruth Cracknell.
+After fifteen months with that show, Livermore was invited to compere the ABC TV children's show CrackerJack.
+On the strength of his performance, ABC offered Livermore his own Saturday night variety show called I'm Alright Now.
+The following year he took over from Ronnie Fraser in the Mavis Bramston Show, and later appeared in Channel 7's broadcast of Anything Goes in 1968.

-In 1969 Livermore added to his musical credits in The Mikado.
-In 1969 he joined the cast of the original Australian production of the then groundbreaking rock musical Hair.
+In 1969 Livermore appeared in The Mikado, before joining the cast of the original Australian production of the rock musical Hair.
 He originally joined as a member of "the Tribe", then became the understudy to Keith Glass who played the role of Berger.
-When Glass left the production in 1970 Livermore took over as Berger, and Hair rapidly elevated his commercial and theatrical profile.
+When Glass left the production in 1970 Livermore took over as Berger.